 - Assumed chairmanship of Japan Federation of Housing Organizations

 - Nobuo Ishibashi passed away at the age of 81.
-He was posthumously awarded the Second Grade of the Third Rank of Honor and the Grand Cordon of the Order of the Sacred Treasure.
+He was posthumously awarded the First Grade of the Third Rank of Honor and the Grand Cordon of the Order of the Sacred Treasure.

 Nobuo Ishibashi's three revolutions, and his other achievements